Kokotto3000/MelyssaAuberton_12_28122021/README.md

 `npm start`

+If you are working on Mac, replace in package.json :
+- "start": "cross-env PORT=3001 react-scripts start"
+by
+- "start": "PORT=3001 react-scripts start" .

 ## Configuration

 - To choose between the API data or mocked data, go to src/services/SwitchService.js and change new FetchApiData() to new FetchMockedData().